-In addition to these initiatives, the Department will continue, for those projects that have the potential to facilitate growth or cause significant adverse environmental impacts, to evaluate thoroughly the planning submitted by the project sponsor which may include but not be limited to the water quality/quantity impacts, location in the State, impacts to riparian corridors, the existing pollution control needs, assessment of the resulting environment, detailed assessment of proposed alternatives and cost-effectiveness of the proposal.
-The Department's funding decisions will take into account the project's growth potential, the location of the project in the State and the project's aggregate impacts as determined through such evaluations.
+In addition to these initiatives, for those projects that have the potential to facilitate growth or cause significant adverse environmental impacts, the Department will continue to thoroughly evaluate the planning submitted by the project sponsor.
+Such evaluation will include, but will not be limited to the water quality/quantity impacts, location in the State, impacts to riparian corridors, the existing pollution control needs, assessment of the resulting environment, detailed assessment of proposed alternatives and cost-effectiveness of the proposal.
+The Department's funding decisions will take into account the project's growth potential, its location and the project's aggregate impacts as determined through such evaluations.

-Collectively, these initiatives will enhance the Department's and the Trust's ability to promote smart growth and will also allow the Environmental Infrastructure Financing Program to provide funds to make it a reality.
-Further changes are likely as the Department adopts additional regulatory changes to its permitting and approval processes to implement smart growth in order to more effectively guide future growth and development in the State.
+Collectively, these initiatives will enhance the Department's and the Trust's ability to promote smart growth and will also allow the Environmental Infrastructure Financing Program to provide the funds needed to make it a reality.
+Further changes to advance smart growth initiatives are likely as the Department adopts additional regulatory changes to its permitting and approval processes to more effectively guide future growth and development in the State.